css-modules/css-modulesify/README.md

 - `generateScopedName`: (API only) a function to override the default behaviour of creating locally scoped classnames.

 ### Events
-- `b.bundle().on('css stream', callback)` The callback is called with a readable stream containing the compiled CSS.
+- `b.on('css stream', callback)` The callback is called with a readable stream containing the compiled CSS.
 You can write this to a file.

 ## Using CSS Modules on the backend